dateatharva11/Atharva_Portfolio/README.md

 * Integrate animation using Framer Motion
 * Improve SEO with meta tags and structured data
 * Deploy on platforms like Vercel or Netlify

----

-## 🧾 License

-This project is open source and free to use.
-Feel free to fork and customize it to build your own portfolio!

----

-Let me know if you'd like to add deployment instructions (e.g., Vercel), project screenshots, or a link to the live site!